apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

 ### Query Options

-With query options, you can enforce the usage of indexes (failing the query if there is no index), and you can limit which indexes should be considered.
+With query options, you can enforce the usage of indexes (failing the query if there is no index), limit which indexes should be considered and set the limit and offset for a query.

 #### Query Option Traversal